-Based on these factors, the Fund classifies its debt instruments at amortized cost.
+Based on these factors, the Fund classifies its debt at amortized cost.

-Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest (SPPI), and that are not designated at FVTPL, are measured at amortized cost.
-The carrying amount of these assets is adjusted by any expected credit loss allowance recognized and measured.
+Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest (SPPI), and that are not designated FVTPL, are measured at amortized cost.
+The carrying amount of these assets is adjusted by any ECL recognized and measured.
 Interest income from these financial assets is included in 'Interest income' using the effective interest rate method.
 Amortized cost financial assets include deposits in banks and receivables.

-Deposits in banks include deposits held at call with banks and short-term highly liquid investments with maturities of three months or less from the date of acquisition which are considered as cash equivalents.
+Deposits in banks include deposits held at call with a bank and short-term highly liquid investments with maturities of three months or less from the date of acquisition, which are considered as cash equivalents.